iamwill123/react-inline-input-edit/README.md

-# A simple React inline editing component.
+# A simple React inline editing component

 ## Reasoning

-This npm package is originally adapted from https://github.com/bfischer/react-inline-editing.
+This npm package is originally adapted from <https://github.com/bfischer/react-inline-editing>.
 I found the package a few days ago and is super useful but un-maintained?
 Mainly needed it to work with TypeScript + ReactJS.
 The below README desc is adapted from the originator's README.

 This is an inline, editable text/label component built in React + TypeScript.